hassankhan/Sonic/README.md

 1. Fork the Zepto repository
 2. Create a new branch for each feature or improvement
+3. Write tests so my precious code coverage doesn't decrease (too much)
 3. Send a pull request from each feature branch to the **develop** branch

-It is very important to separate new features or improvements into separate feature branches, and to send a pull request for each branch.
+It's pretty important to separate new features or improvements into separate feature branches, and to send a pull request for each branch.
 This allows me to review and pull in new features or improvements individually.

 ### Style Guide

+4 space tabs, snake case method names please.
 ***Coming soon***

 ### Unit Testing